jeetsukumaran/DendroPy/doc/source/tutorial/reading.rst

     ``is_rooted``, ``is_unrooted``, ``default_as_rooted``, ``default_as_unrooted``

         When reading into a |Tree|, |TreeList|, or |DataSet| object, this keyword determines how trees in the data source will be rooted.
-        The rooting state of a |Tree| object is set by the :attr:`~dendropy.dataobject.tree.Tree.is_rooted` property.
+        The rooting state of a |Tree| object is set by the :attr:`~dendropy.datamodel.treemodel.Tree.is_rooted` property.
         When parsing NEXUS- and Newick-formatted data, the rooting states of the resulting |Tree| objects are given by ``[&R]`` (for rooted) or ``[&U]`` (for unrooted) comment tags preceding the tree definition in the data source.
         If these tags are not present, then the trees are assumed to be unrooted.
         This behavior can be changed by specifying keyword arguments to the :meth:`get_from_*()`,  or :meth:`read_from_*()` methods of both the |Tree| and |TreeList| classes, or the constructors of these classes when specifying a data source from which to construct the tree: